dreaming girl impostor

 "selfship" is the aspect of my fannish behavior i am most precious / particular / defensive about – as you can tell from the length of and care put into this writeup, or the lock and key i have on anything about my oc/canons.

-amidst many possible reasons, i've come to the conclusion that the main reason is that what i make in the name of selfship is just so so revealing. i see it this way: over all other forms (canon/canon, original fiction, autobiography, etc), selfship has a pretty consistent target audience of Mostly Just You. most of the time, no one else is as indulged by the output as you are. and when you are making something knowing that is the case, it feels silly to dress up your truths in any other way than how you like it, so (if you're endeavoring to take full advantage of the form) you simply don't.
+amidst many possible reasons, i've come to the conclusion that the main reason is that what i make in the name of selfship is just so so revealing. i see it this way: over all other forms (canon/canon, original fiction, autobiography, etc), selfship has a pretty consistent target audience of Mostly Just You. most of the time, no one else can enjoy the output to the same extent you do. and when you are making something knowing that is the case, it feels silly to dress up your truths in any other way than how you like it, so (if you're endeavoring to take full advantage of the form) you simply don't.

 part of the fun of selfship is getting to know yourself through what you make, since it is an exercise in honesty, and something i've found is that a lot of what you learn comes to you without you seeking it out. i learn more about myself through selfship than through my original work or even my autobio comics, spotting themes and motifs in my oc/canons that i seem to have added unconsciously. they answer questions like what am i going through right now? what kind of person do i want to be? what sort of things do i find interesting? how do i feel about this part of me and why? where am i lacking? what am i ashamed of, and what are ways i deal with that?